radian3/radian3/notes/generated/blackWomenMedianAnnualEarnings/main.md

 - Region: [link](region)
 - Country: [link](country)

+Notes:
-Note: I only included places that have at least 1000 black people
+- I only included places that have at least 1000 black people
+- Median annual earnings is defined by the US Census as "MEDIAN EARNINGS IN THE PAST 12 MONTHS (IN 2018 INFLATION-ADJUSTED DOLLARS) BY SEX BY WORK EXPERIENCE IN THE PAST 12 MONTHS FOR THE POPULATION 16 YEARS AND OVER WITH EARNINGS IN THE PAST 12 MONTHS"